 Abigail is the Director of Support Groups at CaringKind, and former Social Work Supervisor at MJHS Hospice and Palliative Care.
 Her focus of practice is medical social work, with an emphasis on clinical supervision and teaching.
 She received her Master of Social Work degree from NYU, as well as post-graduate certificates in Palliative and End-of-Life Care and Clinical Supervision.

-Dr. Jamesetta A. Newland is a clinical associate professor in the NYU Rory Meyers College of Nursing where she teaches in the master's and doctoral programs.
+Dr. Jamesetta A. Newland is a clinical professor at NYU Rory Meyers College of Nursing, teaching in the master's and doctoral programs.
 As a family nurse practitioner in primary care at NYU Langone Ambulatory Care West Side, she manages her own panel of patients.
 She is a strong proponent for health promotion and disease prevention, helping patients achieve their individual maximal health.

-Her expertise in nurse practitioner education and practice has led to ongoing consultations in Botswana, Japan, and Lithuania.
+Her expertise in nurse practitioner education and practice has led to ongoing consultations in Botswana, Japan, and Lithuania and appointment as a Fulbright Specialist.
 She has authored numerous peer-reviewed articles and book chapters and is the editor-in-chief of The Nurse Practitioner journal with Wolters Kluwer Health.
 Focus of her writing includes the social and health issues facing African American adolescent girls and women, and the integration of behavioral health and primary care for children.

 She earned her masters from Pace University and PhD from University of Pennsylvania.